NakshatraNagar/Internship-tasks-/README.md

 # Internship-tasks-
-Tasks related to the internship using Basic web development i.e html,css and Java script
+Tasks given in the internship using Basic web development i.e html,css and Java script